By Karsten Madsen, SEO specialist at Morningscore with over 10 years of experience auditing WordPress environments. Last updated: 2026.

 Have you ever wondered why, despite adding alt attributes to your images in WordPress, they still don’t appear?
-Alt text may be hidden for two common reasons, even if you added it:
+If you notice an empty alt attribute, WordPress might be failing to update your code, even if you filled in the Media Library fields.
+Alt text may be hidden for two common reasons:

-1. WordPress did not insert or update your alt-tag even if it’s added in Media settings
+- WordPress did not insert or update your alt tag even if it’s added in Media settings

-As we know, alt text is an important part of your image SEO and giving context to the images on your page as Google still needs the alt text among other things to know what is shown on an image on your page.
+As we know, alt text is an important part of your image SEO and gives context to the images on your page.
+This isn’t just for rankings – according to accessibility standards from WebAIM, alt text is crucial for screen reader users.
+Google still needs this text, among other things, to know what is shown on an image on your page.

-So, as you are here you are probably experiencing that you can’t get your alt tags to show using WordPress.
-Normally, we found out that this is caused by one of two things which I will explain in detail and guide you to fix the alt tags that don’t show.
+So, as you are here, you are probably experiencing issues getting your alt tags to show using WordPress.
+Normally, we find that this is caused by one of two things, which I will explain in detail to guide you in fixing alt tags that don’t show.

-Often you would have found out that there is a problem with alt tags using an SEO tool showing you if your website missing alt tags.
-But when checking your media library you see the alt tags right there.
-The problem here is, that any crawler – even Google’s – doesn’t really care about your media library as they can’t access it.
+Often, you find out that there is a problem with alt tags using an SEO tool that shows if your website is missing alt tags.
+This tool might report that in WordPress, this image has an empty alt attribute.
+But when checking your Media Library, you see the alt tags right there.
+The problem here is that any crawler – even Google’s – doesn’t really care about your Media Library, as they can’t access it.

-Web crawlers are looking at your page code and therefore you need to search and find the image in the source code and check if there is an alt attribute – or search for: alt=””
+Web crawlers look at your page code, and therefore you need to search and find the image in the source code and check if there is an alt attribute – or search for: alt=””

-If the field between “” is empty, that means there is no alt tag present in the code even though you added it through your Media Library.
+If the field between the quotes is empty, that means there is no alt tag present in the code even though you added it through your Media Library.
 So, what to do now?

 Now we’ll look at how exactly these two errors manifest themselves.

-Sometimes an image is inserted without the alt text, even if you added it in the Media settings (or in the Media Library).
+In my experience managing large-scale WordPress migrations, I have noticed that sometimes an image is inserted without the alt text, even if you added it in the Media settings.
 WordPress simply inserts an empty alt text that then needs to be overwritten manually.

-2. Or copy-paste the alt text from your Media Library to the Image Detail editor on the specific image.
+- Or copy and paste the alt text from your Media Library to the Image Detail editor on the specific image.

-3. Or copy-paste the alt tag from your Media Library to the HTML code (in the “Text” editor) on your page.
+- Or copy and paste the alt tag from your Media Library to the HTML code (in the “Text” editor) on your page.

 All of this means that finding alt tags for all images can be a daunting task, especially for large websites with many pictures on each page.
 Because I face the same challenge, I’ve figured it’s best to use a Site Audit checker.
-A simple tool like this gives you the full list of all images that are missing their alt tags.
+A simple tool like this gives you the full list of all images where, in WordPress, the image has an empty alt attribute.

 From there, making a to-fix list is much easier and allows you to do all of them in, say, one slow afternoon.